streamdata-gallery-master/template/_transportation/amadeus/travel-record-record-locator-get.md

         their journeys stored in the Amadeus system using our Retrieve Travel Record API.
       description: |-
-        <p>Note: This API requires the use of HTTPS</p>
+        Note: This API requires the use of HTTPS

-        <p>This service retrieves a travel record (also sometimes referred to as a PNR) for a given journey when provided with Record Locator to identify a travel record, along with the last name of any traveler who is marked as a passenger on this record
+        This service retrieves a travel record (also sometimes referred to as a PNR) for a given journey when provided with Record Locator to identify a travel record, along with the last name of any traveler who is marked as a passenger on this record
       operationId: travel_record.record_locator.get
       parameters:
       - in: query